Majorana edge modes in isolated wires: Number-projected BCS ansatz

 a good reference in this case.
 The Cooper pair operator includes all momenta except $0$ and $\pi$, which do not have time-reversed partners.
 This odd-parity ground state does not have any excited quasiparticles.
 Instead, it is the even-parity state that has one Cooper pair unbound, with the wavefunction

 In Fig.~\ref{fig:topopbc}, we show how the spectrum changes for $L = 32$ between $N = 8$ and $9$ with periodic boundary conditions.
-In the odd parity state ($N = 9$), there are two distinct modes at $n = 0$ and $1$, which upon inspection are found to be $k = \pi$ and $0$ modes, respectively.
+In the odd parity state ($N = 9$), there are two distinct modes at $n = 0$ and $1$, which upon inspection are found to be the $k = \pi$ and $0$ modes, respectively.
 Also, this state has a pair of modes near $n \approx 0.5$.
 These are a pair of modes with intermediate values of momenta, $(k_*, -k_*)$.
 They seem to vanish in the $N = 8$ state.
 However, in reality, they split up, ending near $n = 0$ and 1, as expected from our ansatz for the topological state with periodic boundary conditions.

 In contrast, the topological state with open boundary conditions, which is the focus of the main text, presents a significant challenge.
-As can be seen from Fig.~\ref{fig:spectra}a, the difference between odd and even $N$ states is subtle, with the spectra changing very gradually with $N$.
+As can be seen from Fig. 3a in the main text, the difference between odd and even $N$ states is subtle, with the spectra changing gradually with $N$.
 Moreover, the eigenmodes of $\Delta M$ with eigenvalues $\pm 1/2$ are not eigenstates of $M_e, M_o$, which is also inconsistent with the simple projected BCS ansatz.
 For certain, there is no pair unbinding near the Fermi level (near occupancy $n\sim 0.5$).
 The notable difference between the odd and even cases is that in the odd-number state, there are two distinct unpaired modes with occupancies very close to $0$ and $1$.
-We discuss the nature of these modes in Sec. \ref{sec:ev1}.
+We discuss the nature of these modes in the following section.
 It turns out that the latter (fully occupied) mode is a direct descendant of the $k = 0$ mode in a closed system, while the empty mode descends from the $k = \pi $ mode (see Fig.~\ref{fig:special_mode}).